lambda-fairy/maud/docs/content/web-frameworks.md

 # ...
 ```

-Actix request handlers can use a `Markup` that implements the `ntex::web::Responder` trait.
+ntex request handlers can use a `Markup` that implements the `ntex::web::Responder` trait.

 ```rust,no_run
 use ntex::web::{get, App, HttpServer, Responder};